Taking It Home

 A FAMILY RITUAL

 For a period of a week or a month, have each family member give up something that costs money which he/she enjoys, but which is not necessary for general health and well being.
 For example, give up chocolate, potato chips, going to the movies, buying toys, cable TV, text messaging or eating out at restaurants.
 Set aside the money that would have been spent on this item or activity.
-Donate it to an organization that works for economic justice such as: the Unitarian Universalist Service Committee ( www.uusc.org ), the Heifer Project International ( www.heifer.org ) or Global Envision ( www.globalenvision.org ).
-Kiva and Trickle Down are two micro-lending / micro-granting organizations that work internationally.
+Donate it to an organization that works for economic justice such as: the Unitarian Universalist Service Committee (www.uusc.org), the Heifer Project International (www.heifer.org) or Global Envision (www.globalenvision.org).
+Kiva is a micro-lending/micro-granting organization that works internationally.

 Ritualize your commitment in a ceremony.
 Have each person decorate a rock to represent the item or activity he or she is giving up.
 Sit in a circle and say something like, "As long as there are people in the world who do not have enough food to eat, clean water to drink, a home to live in, and access to education and medicine, all people must work for justice.
 In small ways we can change our lives so that others can create better lives."
 Have each person put his or her rock into a decorative container and state, "I will live simply that others may simply live.
 I promise to give up ____ for one week/month."
 If desired, you can allow time for each person to explain why he/she has chosen to give up that particular item or activity.